ngrx/platform/projects/ngrx.io/content/guide/store-devtools/recipes/exclude.md

 })
 </code-example>

-When using the standalone API, we would need to modify the `app.config.ts` file, where typically your application configuration resides, to specify `environment.providers`:
+When using the standalone API, modify the `app.config.ts` file, where your application configuration resides, to specify `environment.providers`:

 <code-example header="app.config.ts">
 import { environment } from '../environments/environment';